FIRMDALE ART WALKS

 AT CROSBY STREET HOTEL

-This spring, enjoy a private guided tour of Crosby Street Hotel's renowned art collection, which has been carefully curated by Firmdale Hotels' Co-owner and Creative Director, Kit Kemp.
+This summer, enjoy a private guided tour of Crosby Street Hotel's renowned art collection, which has been carefully curated by Firmdale Hotels' Co-owner and Creative Director, Kit Kemp.

 Kit Kemp’s passion for art is present within the interior design of all Firmdale Hotels in both London and New York; famous paintings and sculptures are juxtaposed beside pieces by up-and-coming artists.
 Crosby Street Hotel's collection includes Fernando Botero's iconic 12-foot cat sculpture, welcoming guests at the entrance of the hotel, a dramatic painting by Anselm Kiefer and Justine Smith's fabulous sculptural dogs.